brianbuccola/brianbuccola.github.io/source/2013-11-14-vim-and-unicode-keybindings-math-ipa-and-more.md

 <!-- begin metadata
-title: Vim and Unicode Keybindings: Math, IPA, and more
+title: Vim and unicode keybindings: math, IPA, and more
 date: 2013-11-14 08:54
 end metadata -->